Polish politician rescues child and father from burning car

 However, Biedron’s popularity has faltered following some missteps, including going back on some promises.

-Even conservative commentators on social media and the right-wing media were giving favorable coverage to Biedron’s rescue on Tuesday.
+Even conservative commentators on social media and the right-wing media were giving favorable coverage Tuesday to Biedron’s rescue.